 Car on expressway.
 Pexels Image.

-General Motors (GM) operates through several divisions, including GM North America (GMNA), GM International (GMI), GM Financial, Cruise, and Corporate.
+This page cover GM’s revenue distribution across its various segments, consisting of GM North America (GMNA), GM International (GMI), GM Financial, Cruise, and Corporate.

 The definitions of these divisions are available here: GM North America (GMNA), GM International (GMI), GM Financial, Cruise, and Corporate.